SolerSoft/Refract/docs/index.md

 ### Game Optimization

 1. Set the game to run at 1920 x 1080.
 While your machine may be capable of far more than that, we're trying to reserve capacity for Refract to run in the background.
 Also, since we'll be playing on an 8" display, higher resolutions will have diminishing returns.
 1. Turn VSync and / or Frame Limiting **ON**.
 Your machine may be capable of 144 FPS but the Portrait is not.
-Rendering extra frames takes time that Refract could use to run.
+Rendering extra frames takes time away that Refract could use to run.
 1. If necessary, turn off advanced features like Ray Tracing.
-Remember: Though your game may be hitting 60 FPS, for Refract it's all about the capacity left over *between* those frames.
+Remember: Though your game may be hitting 60 FPS, for Refract it's all about the extra capacity left over *between* those frames.

 ### ReGlass Optimization
-The main optimization for ReGlass is to turn on [Performance Mode](https://jbienz.github.io/ReGlass#performance-mode) once everything's configured.
+The main optimization in ReGlass is to turn on [Performance Mode](https://jbienz.github.io/ReGlass#performance-mode) once everything's configured.
 This can easily free up 15 - 20 FPS that Refract can use.

 ### Refract Optimization
 Everything above will have *far* more impact than what's listed here, but these options can help too: